Kim Kardashian Family Feud: Why She’s Reportedly ‘Shunning’ Rob Kardashian, Blac Chyna & Caitlyn Jenner After Robbery

 However, Rob and Blac now appear to be back together, which is allegedly the root of Kardashian’s apparent feud with Kim and the rest of his family members.

-Though the Kardashian clan haven’t confirmed the Rob, Blac and Caitlyn feud claims, none of the group are thought to have been spotted with Kim in the wake of her Paris robbery.
+Though the Kardashian clan haven’t confirmed the Rob, Blac, and Caitlyn feud claims, none of the group are thought to have been spotted with Kim in the wake of her Paris robbery.

-The Sun even revealed that the Kardashian clan jetted off to Costa Rica this week for what’s thought to be Kim’s first vacation following her robbery as the feud claims hit the headlines, and Rob, Blac and Caitlyn were reportedly nowhere to be found.
+The Sun even revealed that the Kardashian clan jetted off to Costa Rica this week for what’s thought to be Kim’s first vacation following her robbery as the feud claims hit the headlines, and Rob, Blac, and Caitlyn were reportedly nowhere to be found.

-While Kim was surrounded by her famous family members – including sisters Khloe and Kourtney Kardashian, mom Kris Jenner and half-sister Kylie Jenner as well as their children and significant others – Rob, Blac and Caitlyn were not spotted on the Kardashian’s big vacation, adding even more fuel to the feud accusations.
+While Kim was surrounded by her famous family members, including sisters Khloe and Kourtney Kardashian, mom Kris Jenner, and half-sister Kylie Jenner, as well as their children and significant others, Rob, Blac, and Caitlyn were not spotted on the Kardashian’s big vacation, adding even more fuel to the feud accusations.

-What do you think of reports claiming that Kim Kardashian is caught in a nasty feud with brother Rob Kardashian, Blac Chyna and Caitlyn Jenner?
+What do you think of reports claiming that Kim Kardashian is caught in a nasty feud with brother Rob Kardashian, Blac Chyna, and Caitlyn Jenner?

 [Featured Image by Jeff Spicer/Getty Images]